braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/sample_apps.md

 ## Navigating Braze's examples

 Several test applications are available within the `Examples` folder of the [Swift SDK GitHub repository][1].
-The [README][2] describes all of the different permutations of sample integrations, such as:
+The README describes all of the different permutations of sample integrations, such as:

 1. Integration types (Swift Package Manager, Cococapods, Manual)
 2. Coding languages (Swift and Objective-C)